kinecosystem/kin-website-docs/docs/documentation/android-sdk.md

 Adding Kin features to your Android client requires three steps.

-- Accessing the Kin blockchain
+1. Accessing the Kin blockchain
-- Managing Kin accounts
+2. Managing Kin accounts
-- Executing transactions against Kin accounts.
+3. Executing transactions against Kin accounts.

-### Accessing the Kin blockchain
+### Accessing the Kin Blockchain

 Android apps that allow users to earn, spend, and manage Kin are considered clients in the Kin architecture.
-The following statement creates `kinClient` which includes methods to manage accounts on the Kin blockchain.
+The following statement creates `kinClient`, which includes methods to manage accounts on the Kin blockchain.

 ```java